simioni/nest-pret/README.md

 It will use docker-compose to lift a Mongo DB, a Mongo-Express visual DB admin page on port 8081, and the NestJS app in watch mode.

-> If running in Docker, you're not required to run ```npm install``` locally, but you still might want to do so in order to get auto-complete in your code editor.
+> If running in Docker, you're not required to run ```npm install``` locally, but you still might want to do so in order to get features such as auto-import and auto-complete in your code editor.

 ## Start without docker